What is the Community Fund?

 Am I eligible?

-Eligible applicants need to support the above outcome and objectives.
+Eligible applicants need to support the above objectives.
 Applicants can include:

 Please note, the Community Fund is not available to private individuals.